juftin/juftin/README.md

 includes everything you needto host a website for your friends and family to request new content be downloaded, services to find and securely download the latest movies and shows, and underneath it all a Plex media server to support playback of the content anywhere and on any device.
-Homelab evolved out of the [media-center](https://github.com/juftin/media-center) project and most of the documentation hasn't been migrated yet.

 ---